-The Czech and German Foreign Ministers signed an agreement in 2015 to intensify cooperation between the two countries, both bilaterally and at the European policy level, as part of a strategic dialogue.
+The Czech and German Foreign Ministers agreed in 2015 to intensify cooperation between the two countries, both bilaterally and at the European policy level, as part of a strategic dialogue.
 Nine working groups are to engage in intensive cross-sectoral dialogue in key areas to further enhance mutual trust and deepen the exchange of information and coordination between the two Governments.
 The inclusive, partnership-based approach also enables the two countries’ parliaments, federal states and regional authorities, civil society actors as well as existing bilateral discussion forums to participate in and enrich the dialogue.

 Cultural exchange at all levels is wide-ranging, intensive and successful, also in the case of projects conducted without state involvement.

 The German-Czech Future Fund and the German-Czech Discussion Forum

 The German-Czech Future Fund is a Prague-based foundation, the foundation for which was laid in 1997 with the German-Czech Declaration.
 The Future Fund supports non-profit mutual exchange projects in the areas of youth, culture, education, minorities, dialogue forums and publications.
 Since 1998, it has provided a total of more than 57 million euros to finance over 10,300 projects in fields relating to culture, education, youth, history and social affairs.
 Further funding of 35 million euros was agreed for the period 2017-2027.